Radiosonde: History

-The first flights of aerological instruments were done in the second half of the 19th century with kites and meteographs, a recording device measuring pressure and temperature that was recuperated after the experiment.
-This proved to be difficult because the kites were linked to the ground and were very difficult to manoeuvre in gusty conditions.
+The first flights of aerological instruments were done in the second half of the 19th century with kites and meteographs, a recording device measuring pressure and temperature that would be recovered after the experiment.
+This proved difficult because the kites were linked to the ground and were very difficult to manoeuvre in gusty conditions.
 Furthermore, the sounding was limited to low altitudes because of the link to the ground.

 Gustave Hermite and Georges Besançon, from France, were the first in 1892 to use a balloon to fly the meteograph.
 In 1898, Léon Teisserenc de Bort organized at the Observatoire de Météorologie Dynamique de Trappes the first regular daily use of these balloons.
 Data from these launches showed that the temperature lowered with height up to a certain altitude, which varied with the season, and then stabilized above this altitude.
 De Bort's discovery of the tropopause and stratosphere was announced in 1902 at the French Academy of Sciences.
 Other researchers, like Richard Aßmann and William Henry Dines, were working at the same times with similar instruments.

 In 1924, Colonel William Blaire in the U.S. Signal Corps did the first primitive experiments with weather measurements from balloon, making use of the temperature dependence of radio circuits.
 The first true radiosonde that sent precise encoded telemetry from weather sensors was invented in France by Robert Bureau.
 Bureau coined the name "radiosonde" and flew the first instrument on January 7, 1929.
 Developed independently a year later, Pavel Molchanov flew a radiosonde on January 30, 1930.
 Molchanov's design became a popular standard because of its simplicity and because it converted sensor readings to Morse code, making it easy to use without special equipment or training.